MSc Nursing Program: Career Path

 An MScN program aims to enhance students' knowledge and skills in nursing and related areas.
 Upon completion of an MScN program, students may be expected to have gained:

-• Advanced knowledge of nursing concepts, theories, and practices: Students should be able to demonstrate a deep understanding of advanced nursing concepts, theories, and practices, and be able to apply this knowledge in their practice.
+• Advanced knowledge of nursing concepts, theories, and practices: Students should demonstrate a deep understanding of advanced nursing concepts and practices and apply them in their practice.

-• Research skills: Students should be able to design, conduct, and evaluate nursing research, and be able to apply research findings in their practice.
+• Research skills: Students should be able to design, conduct, and evaluate nursing research and apply research findings in their practice.

 • Leadership skills: Students should be able to demonstrate leadership skills, such as conflict resolution, change management, and team building, and be able to apply these skills in nursing practice.

-• Clinical skills: Students should be able to demonstrate advanced clinical skills and be able to apply these skills in a variety of settings.
+• Clinical skills: Students should be able to demonstrate and apply advanced clinical skills in various settings.

-• Communication skills: Students should be able to communicate effectively with patients, colleagues, and other healthcare professionals, and be able to use various forms of communication, such as written, verbal, and electronic.
+• Communication skills: Students should be able to communicate effectively with patients, colleagues, and other healthcare professionals and use various forms of communication, such as written, verbal, and electronic.

-• Cultural competence: Students should be able to demonstrate cultural competence and be able to provide culturally sensitive care to diverse populations.
+• Cultural competence: Students should be able to demonstrate cultural competence and provide culturally sensitive care to diverse populations.

-• Ethical reasoning: Students should be able to demonstrate ethical reasoning and be able to apply ethical principles in their practice.
+• Ethical reasoning: Students should be able to demonstrate and apply ethical principles in their practice.

 Scope